140,205 people live in Pasadena, where the median age is 41 and the average individual income is $54,792. Data provided by the U.S. Census Bureau.

 There's plenty to do around Pasadena, including shopping, dining, nightlife, parks, and more.
 Data provided by Walk Score and Yelp.

-Explore popular things to do in the area, including Perennial Strength, Finchfit, and Saldana Fitness.
+Explore popular things to do in the area, including 12 Oaks Desserts, Jennifer Traub, and Fremont Beauty Affhair.

 Name | Category | Distance | Reviews |